romanows/SQLiteChecklist/README.md

 also sets the <code>OnCheckedChangeListener</code> that is used to update the
 database on checkbox change and then requery the cursor.

-One odd thing is that <code>onCheckedChanged()</code> is called whenever a checkbox
+One odd thing is that <code>onCheckedChanged()</code> is called when a checkbox
 scrolls out of view.
-The checked state has not changed, and we'd
-rather not hit the database for this action.
-It <em>seems</em> that we
-can detect a non-checkbox-toggling call by checking the return value
-of <code>isShown()</code>.
+In this case, the checked state of the row's
+checkbox has not changed.
+It would be inefficent to query or update
+the database each time a row scrolls off screen, so we use the
+<code>isShown()</code> method to determine whether the checkbox is on-
+screen when the listener is notified.
+This <em>seems</em> to provide the
+expected behavior.

 # Possible Improvements